Home | What's New | Ragtime Sources

 His most famous or interesting rags include Apple Jack: Some Rag (below), Barber Pole Rag (below), Beedle-Um-Bo: A Slow Drag (below), Blue Goose Rag (as Raymond Birch) (below), Crazy Bone Rag (below), Cum-Bac Rag (below), Dill Pickles Rag (below), Doc Brown's Cake Walk: Kansas City Rag (below), Golden Spider Rag (below), Iola: Intermezzo Two Step (below), Melody Rag (as Raymond Birch) (below), Powder Rag (below), Scandalous Thompson (below), Swanee Rag (below), and Tar Babies Rag (below).

-This page sets out information on Charles L. Johnson divided into the following five topics:
+This page sets out information on Charles L Johnson divided into the following four topics:

-4) Commercial Recordings of Charles L. Johnson Compositions
+3) Commercial Recordings of Charles L Johnson Compositions

 • Blesh and Janis (1966:119) describe Johnson's explanation of the background to Doc Brown's Cake Walk: Kansas City Rag (below) in these terms: